2015 Chief FOIA Officer Report

 I. Steps taken to apply the presumption of openness.
 Relative to this step, the ONHIR has posted the President’s FOIA Memorandum and the Attorney General’s FOIA guidelines for review and reviewed our records to determine the exact nature of any old or incomplete FOIA requests.
 Additionally, we conducted a training session at our annual staff meeting where all staff (100%) was given a FOIA refresher by the FOIA Officer, with an emphasis on the elements of a request needed from the public.
 Due to budget constraints, no external trainings were attended by any staff.
 Due to budget and time constraints we did not file quarterly FOIA reports.
 If budget and time constraints change in the future we will.
 We have not modified our internal guidance to reflect on the presumption of openness, have made no discretionary releases of information, and have taken no other steps to apply the presumption of openness primarily because none were needed.
 Regarding training, we will explore additional training for FOIA staff in the next year, subject to budget constraints.
 We have a very small community that requests records from our agency and no outreach was conducted to that community.
 Our policy is to release records in full and we generally do that in all cases unless statute prevents it.
 Please see the FOIA Annual Report on our web site for details on the number of FOIA requests and other information regarding disclosure.
 In general requests received are processed very quickly and are records are disclosed in full.
 The majority of our agency’s records relate to specific clients of the agency and because of this consent is needed to access them by the public.
 Due to this situation, discretionary disclosures are not possible and are not generally used by the agency.
 In the event that we obtain records that would be appropriate for discretionary disclosure, we will disclose them.

 II.
-Steps take to ensure that your agency has an efficient and effective system in place for responding to requests.
+Steps taken to ensure that your agency has an efficient and effective system in place for responding to requests.
 The ONHIR has an electronic log to track requests that indicates the date received, date responded to, number of working days required and describes the nature of the response.
 The log is updated as requests are received.
 The FOIA professionals have sufficient support from IT.
 The FOIA staff interacts with our Open Government Team in face to face meetings as required.
 Regarding reclassifying OFIA staff to different job descriptions, the ONHIR has no full time FOIA staff that this would apply to and none of our existing staff will be changed in the next year.
 Please see our annual reports for total requests processed.
 Our staffing for FOIA is adequate as shown by our timely responses, and there are essentially no steps required to improve this system.
-All requests for expedited processing were adjudicated within ten days.
+Regarding expedited processing of FOIA requests, the question is not applicable to our agency since we did not receive any requests for expedited processing.
 If there s a need for an interim response to a requester, we will issue one.
 There is regular interaction between FOIA staff and agency management.
 Please see the FOIA annual Report on our web site for details on the types of FOIA requests made, the time required to process them and other information.
 Since the system in place works well, we do not set goals to improve it, consult with other agencies, make or intend to make any other changes unless specifically noted.
+In Section II, questions 2, 3, 4, and 5 are not applicable to this Agency.
+ONHIR has not received any administrative appeals for this reporting cycle.
+However, if administrative appeals are received, ONHIR will notify requesters of the services offered by OGIS.

 V. Steps taken to reduce backlogs and improve timeliness in responding to requests.
 We do not have a backlog of requests and all requests are dealt with in a timely manner.
 We do not have or need a separate track for simple FOIA requests.
-In FY 2013 we averaged 8.53 days to process FOIA requests, which is very good.
+In FY 2014 we averaged 2.
+39 days to process FOIA requests, which is very good.
 Our policy is that if a request is going to take longer than average, we will notify the requestor of the delay and expected date of completion.
 Current staffing and IT support are adequate to meet our agency FOIA needs.
 Any questions relating to a backlog are not applicable since we don’t have one.
 We are not a law enforcement agency and did not use statutory exclusions relating to law enforcement in the last year.
+In Section V questions 3 and 9-18 are not applicable to this Agency.

 Spotlight on Success